These gluten-free Crockpot Cinnamon Biscuits are the perfect no-fuss brunch treat!

 Of course, I had to try these, and I had to make them gluten-free.

-I used my usual gluten-free biscuit recipe but added just enough extra flour so that I could roll the dough into a biscuit-ish shape with my hands so that I could dunk them in the butter.
+The first time I made them, I used my gluten-free drop biscuit recipe but added just enough extra flour so that I could roll the dough into a biscuit-ish shape with my hands so that I could dunk them in the butter.

-I’m actually so impressed with the way they cooked up in the crockpot that I’m thinking of making all of our biscuits that way – at least for the rest of the summer.
-Gabriel will be happy to have biscuits and gavy for breakfast without heating up th oven.
+- I’m actually so impressed with the way they cooked up in the crockpot that I’m thinking of making all of our biscuits that way – at least for the rest of the summer.
+Gabriel will be happy to have biscuits and gravy for breakfast without heating up the oven.